Chathum10/White-Light-Online-School-Online_School_Information_Management_System/README.md

 # White Light Online School (School Information Management System)

+There was 4 main functional management dashboards
+1 Administrator Dashboard (only access to this dashboard in this repository) 2 Teacher Dashboard
+3 Student Dashboard
+4 Staff Dashboard

 using Java servlet and Apache Tomcat server via using the database as SQL workbench